MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 * *[VEE Port configuration project]*

-    * Set the dependency to the C Module MicroUI over NemaGFX to version 3.0.0.
-XXX_TODO
+    * Set the dependency to the `C Module MicroUI over NemaGFX to version 3.0.0`_.

 * *[BSP project]*